 Copper is magical.

 If you don’t believe it, this living, self-healing metal will prove it to you.
 It may just take a bit of patience.
-Here is an example that pretty well illustrates its naturally self-healing properties—a big plus especially for kitchen sinks, which are inevitably exposed to acidic substances.
+Here is an example that pretty well illustrates its naturally self-healing properties—a big plus especially for kitchen sinks, which exposes itself to acidic substances.
 Using a pastry decorator, a message was scrawled with ketchup at the bottom of one of our copper farmhouse sinks.
 After a few hours the ketchup was rinsed off to reveal this bright and shiny birthday message.

 Within a week the text had all but completely disappeared from the sink.